 - Comparing competitor information, etc.

 Job postings data is even more valuable in light of recent global events.
-As COVID-19 pandemic wreaked havoc upon the world, unemployment rates skyrocketed from a steady average of 3.5% to 14.7%.
+As the COVID-19 pandemic wreaked havoc upon the world, unemployment rates skyrocketed from a steady average of 3.5% to 14.7%.
 With a much higher unemployment rate, job searches come in even larger numbers than before.

 So, where to start when it comes to job scraping?
 No matter how you will be using job search aggregation data, data gathering requires scraping solutions.
 In this blog post, we’ll go over where to start, and which solutions work best.